NautilusTrader

 all_instruments = self.cache.instruments() # Retrieve all instruments in the cache

-# Get filtered instruments
+# Get instruments for a venue.

 venue_instruments = self.cache.instruments(venue=venue) # Instruments for a specific venue